SAP/cloud-sdk/STYLEGUIDE.md

 ### Avoid Using `Currently` and `New`

-❌ In the new version we allow to specify the origin of the header
+❌ In the new version we allow to specify the origin of the header.

-✅ In version 2, you can specify the origin of the header
+✅ In version 2, you can specify the origin of the header.

+## Paragraphs

+In markdown, an empty line denotes the start of a new paragraph.
+Use paragraphs to structure your text into individual units.

+### Sentence per Line

+A line break inside a paragraph is not visible in the rendered text.
+Using newlines after each sentence make it easier to restructure text and to view diffs of prose.
+See also [AsciiDoc Recommended Practices](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line) for a more elaborate reasoning of this practice.

+❌ Don't put multiple sentences of prose into one line.

+✅ Follow the 'one sentence per line' paradigma.

 # Language and Style